-- 22. (1) All expenses of the Office of the Data Expenses and Commissioner shall be met out of moneys provided by accounts of the Office Parliament Parliament.
-Commissioner - (2) All revenues of the Office of the Data Commissioner shall be paid into the Consolidated Fund. - (3) The accounts of the Office of the Data Commissioner shall be audited by the Auditor General in accordance with the provisions of the Exchequer and Chap.
-69:01 Audit Act. - 23.
-A statement made to or an answer given by a Statements made to person during an investigation or enquiry by the Commissioner not admissible Commissioner is inadmissible as evidence in court or any other proceeding, except in- - (a) a prosecution for perjury in respect of sworn testimony: - (b) a prosecution for an offence under this Act; - (c) an application for judicial review or an appeal from a decision with respect to that application. - 24.
-Anything said in information supplied or any data Privileged produced by a person during an investigation or enquiry information by the Commissioner is privileged in the same manner as if the investigation or enquiry were a proceeding in a court. - 25.
-(1) The Commissioner and anyone acting for or Restriction on disunder the direction of the Commissioner shall not dis-information by close any information obtained in performing their Commissioner and staff duties, powers and functions under this Act.

-- (2) Notwithstanding subsection (1), Commissioner may disclose or may authorize anyone acting for or under the direction of the Commissioner, to disclose information- - (a) necessary to conduct an investigation, audit or enquiry under this Act or establish grounds for findings and recommendations contained in a report under the Act; or

-(b) in the course of a prosecution or an appeal from, or judicial review of, a decision of the Commissioner.

-Protection of Commissioner and 26.
-Proceedings shall not lie against the Commissioner or a person acting for or under the direction of the Commissioner for anything done, reported or said in good faith in the exercise or performance or the intended exercise or performance of a duty, power or function under this Part.
+- 22. (1) All expenses of the Office of the Information accounts of the Office Commissioner shall be met out of moneys provided by Parliament. - (2) All revenues of the Office of the Information Commissioner shall be paid into the Consolidated Fund. - (3) The accounts of the Office of the Information Commissioner shall be audited by the Auditor General in accordance with the provisions of the Exchequer and Audit Act.

+- 23. A statement made to or an answer given by a statements made to person during an investigation or enquiry by the Commissioner not admissible as evidence in court or any other proceeding, except in- - (a) a prosecution for perjury in respect of sworn testimony; - (b) a prosecution for an offence under this Act; - (c) an application for judicial review or an appeal from a decision with respect to that application. - 24.
+Anything said in information supplied or any Privileged data produced by a person during an investigation or information enquiry by the Commissioner is privileged in the same manner as if the investigation or enquiry were a proceeding in a court. - 25.
+(1) The Commissioner and anyone acting for or Restrictions on under the direction of the Commissioner shall not disclosure of disclose any information obtained in performing their Commissioner and duties, powers and functions under this Act. - (2) Notwithstanding subsection (1), the Commissioner may disclose or may authorize anyone acting for or under the direction of the Commissioner, to disclose information- - (a) necessary to conduct an investigation, audit or enquiry under this Act or establish grounds for findings and recommendations contained in a report under the Act; or - (b) in the course of a prosecution or an appeal from, or judicial review of, a decision of the Commissioner. - 26.
+Proceedings shall not lie against the Commissioner Protection of or a person acting for or under the direction of the Commissioner and Commissioner for anything done, reported or said in good faith in the exercise or performance or the intended exercise or performance of a duty, power or function under this Part.